 Exams may take place on Saturdays during the assessment periods, although only when completely necessary.

-Undergraduate Dissertations (TFGs) and Work Placements (Prácticas Externas) can be assessed during both the ordinary and extraordinary assessment periods.
+Undergraduate Dissertations (TFGs) and Work Placements (Prácticas Externas) can be submitted during both the ordinary and extraordinary assessment periods.
 Teaching staff must submit the final marks for both of these courses by the following deadlines, for both the ordinary and extraordinary assessment periods (respectively):

 Open semester model: 10 June (ordinary assessment period) and 17 July 2020 (extraordinary assessment period)